PrunedNeuron/Fluoride/README.md

 ### NOTE

-- Icon requests are referred to as just icons, for succinctness and simplicity.
+- Icon requests are referred to as just icons for succinctness.